Lebanon, Republic of

 Military Health School

-Besides local programs, Officers and NCOs complete training courses in the USA such as Basic Officer Leader Course, Captain Career Course, Medical Logistic and Preventive Medicine.
+Abroad, Officers and NCO attend training courses in the USA such as Basic Officer Leader Course, Captain Career Course, Medical Logistic and Preventive Medicine.

 Division of Health and Safety